 File or Directory Restore operations do not require the rehydration step but may also take longer if restoring from an archived System Snapshot.
 See How to Restore a File or Directory from a Cloud Server Snapshot to the Cloud Server.

-Viewing Your Cloud Server Snapshots
+Viewing and Understanding Cloud Server Snapshots

 Once enabled, you can view the Cloud Server Snapshots associated with a server as described in How to View and Manage Snapshots for a Cloud Server.
 The View Snapshots function allows you to view the detailed configuration of the Cloud Server at the time the snapshot was taken, as well as Snapshots that have been replicated to a secondary location.